hsirenko/42-hackathon-nlp-llm-conversation-analytics/README.md

 ## Open Source Examples

-For those interested in using open-source, self-hosted models, we provide a detailed guide and example implementations in the `llm_benchmarks/open_source_examples` directory.
+For those interested in using open-source, self-hosted models, we provide a detailed guide and example implementations in the `open_source_examples` directory.
 The guide covers:

 <details>
 <summary><strong>1.
 Ollama Setup & Configuration</strong></summary>